 Components of a good hike

 Hiking is a balance between safety, enjoyment, and responsibility.
-Even hardcore mountaineers consider safety and being responsible important aspects of climbing.
-Everybody experiences enjoyment in the backcountry their own way.
-For some, it is a short hike to a waterfall for others it is climbing a high summit in winter.
+Even hardcore mountaineers consider security and are responsible for significant aspects of climbing.
+Everybody experiences pleasure in the backcountry their way.
+For some, it is a short hike to a waterfall.
+For others, it is climbing a high summit in winter.
 For everyone, safety and being responsible is a must.
 What makes a good hike:

 - Putting safety first